Credit: @shuhartphotography on Instagram

 The Studio Museum in Harlem (New York City)

 While the Studio Museum in Harlem remains temporarily closed, a visit to its Virtual Collection allows visitors to connect to the first museum in the U.S. ever devoted to the art of African-Americans and to artwork revolving around Black culture.
 Included in the online programming is the inspiring Harlem Postcards, a project that “invites contemporary artists of diverse backgrounds to reflect on Harlem as a site of cultural activity, political vitality, and creative production,” according to the Studio Museum website.
 The postcards by a variety of artists are available for free to download and share.

 Frederic Remington Art Museum (Thousand Islands-Seaway)

 Take a virtual tour of the Frederic Remington Art Museum via Google Art Project, taking in the world's largest collection of the art and archival materials of Frederic Remington, the great artist of the Old West.
-The museum in historic Ogdensburg is open for visitors to the Thousand Islands-Seaway region, while the online tour offers an enjoyable way to experience the paintings and sculptures in the collection.
+The museum in historic Ogdensburg is open, while the online tour offers an enjoyable way to experience the paintings and sculptures in the collection.
 The site also offers interactive games and online activities that are fun for the whole family.

-For more virtual museum visit options from around New York State, visit our frequently updated guide, New York State’s Best Online Events, Virtual Tours, and Livecams.
+For more virtual museum visit options from around New York State, visit I LOVE NY At Home.
 For more virtual museum visit options in New York City, visit NYCGo’s Virtual Collections guide.